“What is that person thinking about me?”

 - how do they interpret the information they have.

-Changing yourself to get a more favorable perceptions from others is pointless.
-People’s interpretation of you change when they have new information about you or new experiences themselves.
+Changing yourself to get a more favorable perception from others is pointless.
+People’s interpretation of you changes when they have new information about you or new experiences themselves.

 6. Don’t overthink.